 Featuring a transparent, plexiglass top covering the front half of the roof, it gave a new experience in driving with much more of the outdoors entering your range of vision.

-This 1955 Mercury Montclair Sun Valley in Springdale Green is one of only 1,787 cars produced that year.
+This 1955 Mercury Montclair Sun Valley in Arbor Green is one of only 1,787 cars produced that year.

 The Montclair sat slightly lower than other Mercurys giving it a more sporty look.

 Power comes from a 292 cubic inch Super-Torque V8 engine (new for 1955) with a 4-barrel carburetor producing 188 horsepower.
 This one has been changed slightly with a ’59 Merc spread bore intake manifold.

 This is paired with the optional Merc-O-Matic automatic transmission and bringing the purchase cost when new, up another $190.
 Dual exhaust was standard in Montclair.

 Further options on this particular car include, power windows, powered bench seat, power steering ($108) and power brakes ($45).